omniverseusd/omniverseusd.github.io/content/chapter1/what-is-usd/_index.md

 Pixar has also open-sourced with the same license a reference implementation (i.e. nothing stops you from conforming to the specifications and writing a USD implementation yourself) of the USD standard, i.e. they provide a rather large C++ library hosted at [github.com/PixarAnimationStudios/USD](https://github.com/PixarAnimationStudios/OpenUSD) that users can download, compile, contribute to, etc.. the library is written in C++ but python bindings are also available in that same repository to call USD APIs from Python programs.

-It has to be noted that this library doesn’t provide any renderer in itself, i.e. even if you clone the repository, build it, generate the python bindings and write code to generate a cube
+It has to be noted that this library doesn’t provide any renderer in itself, i.e. even if you clone the repository, build it, generate the python bindings and write code to generate a cube on an empty stage and save it to a USD file as follows

 ```python
 from pxr import Usd, UsdGeom